Jprid/CSC347/README.md

 #CSC347 Repo
-test repo for notes and midterm review
+Repo for notes and midterm review

 #Scala got 99 problems but I still don't know when to flatmap
 Scala99.scala contains solutions to some of the Scala99 problems